jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Thus, you can get more information on the tasks for which the feature you think of  could be useful.
-The question is not tied to all possible situations but to a a specific  one.
+Thus, you can get more information on the tasks for which the feature could be useful.
+The question is not tied to all possible situations but to a specific  one.

 Asking the user for design ideas and functions is tempting but rarely useful.
-If possible, avoid it and concentrate on the how and why of their work.
-If you really need to bring design or function ideas in tie them to a specific context and ask for descriptive answers instead of asking if something in general might be good or not.
+If possible, avoid it and concentrate on the finding about how and why they work the way they do.
+If you really need to ask for designs or function ideas, tie them to a specific context and ask for descriptive answers instead of asking if something in general might be good or not.